 $ ogrinfo --formats Supported Formats: ESRI Shapefile ...
 PGeo ...

 Now, you can access your Personal Geodatabase.
-As a data source use PGeo:<DSN> where <DSN> is a name of DSN entry you put to your .odbc.ini.
+If you’ve setup a DSN for the Personal Geodatabase (as detailed in section 2 above), the data source should be PGeo:<DSN> where <DSN> is the name of DSN entry you put to your .odbc.ini.

 ogrinfo PGeo:sample_pgeo INFO: Open of `PGeo:sample_pgeo' using driver `PGeo' successful.
 1. ...

 After you run the command above, you should get list of layers stored in your geodatabase.